ingridbmason/Intro-to-Jupyter-for-Research-Support/PITCHME.md

 - Activity: In pairs, talk about which programming language might make the most sense for you and why.
 When you are ready, think about how you would recommend Python or R to someone else in your field.
 Share this with the group.

 ---
+@title[Notebook Technical]
+### Notebook Technical Description

+- Used to capture documentation and executable code
+- An editable document with input and output “cells” (text strings)
+- Document files comprised of JSON > *yourfilenam.ipynb*

+Note:
+Human-readable documents containing:
+- analysis description and the results (figures, tables, etc..)
+- executable documents which can be run to perform data analysis

+---